What Is the Average Settlement for a Motorcycle Accident Lawsuit?

 While money can’t repair any residual injuries or your motorcycle, it can help pay off your medical bill, compensate you for the time you couldn’t work, and reimburse the cost of damages caused to your motorcycle.

-Although it varies, the average settlement is $73,7001—and that’s for individuals who’ve taken their insurance claims to trial.
 Your insurance company is likely to offer a lot less than that number, but with the right motorcycle accident attorney at your side, you might see a heftier price tag attached to your payout.

 How Much Are Most Motorcycle Accident Settlements?